eurozulu/textnumbers/README.md

 }

 #### Value Names
-Value Names are names assigned to a single value.
+Value Names are string names mapped to a value and have two properties:
-The `names` array should contain an array of objects containing the following properties:
+`name`: The string name to assign to that value
 `value`: The numeric value it represents
-`name`: The string name to assign to that value
 e.g.
 >{ "value": 2, "name": "two"}

+##### names
+The `names` array should contain an array of valueNames which map a single value to a specific name.
-Generally, in most languages, all values up to twenty have their own name.
+i.e. digits.
+Generally, in most languages, all numbers up to twenty have their own name.

-#### Value Labels
-Value Labels are names assigned to a group of values, based on the value Base.
+##### labels
-The `labels` array should contain an array of objects containing the following properties:
+The `labels` array should contain an array of valueNames which values applies to a group of numbers.
-`value`: The numeric value it represents
-`label`: The string label to assign to that value
-e.g.
->{ "value": 1000, "label": "thousand"}`

 A Labels value defines the base of the label, for 1000, base is 3.
 Any digits from base 3 or higher are then converted into text before the label is finally applied.